Drillster/drone-rsync/1-DOCS.md

 - **recursive** - recursively synchronize, defaults to `false`
 - **delete** - delete target folder contents, defaults to `false`
 - **prescript** - list of commands to execute on remote machines before rsync occurs
-- **postscript** - list of commands to execute on remote machines after rsync occurs
+- **script** - list of commands to execute on remote machines after rsync occurs

 ## Secrets
 The following secrets can be used to secure the sensitive parts of your configuration: